-The Learner Conference is pleased to announce a pre-conference event, organised by the Forum on Intercultural Dialogue and Learning (University of Patras)
+The Learner Conference is pleased to announce a pre-conference event, organised by the Forum on Intercultural Dialogue and Learning (Laboratory of Sociology & Education, TEEAPH, University of Patras)

 People are story-telling creatures.
 Narratives are essential feature of human nature as they define our identities, values, and worldviews.
 They are self-reflexive mechanisms creating a sense of internal order and security when dealing with overwhelming global experiences of mobility, dislocation and exile.
 This special event focuses on professional narratives from the field of Refugee Education (RE) in Greece.
 Particular attention will be given on professional narration and experiences draw from social workers, lawyers, doctors, educators and volunteers working with refugee children in Greece particularly after 2015 when more than 1 million refugees crossed the country.
 Professionals will address the following questions: